EvandroFarias/EvandroFarias/README.md

 📚 I have a studiet at the plataforms Alura, Udemy, StackOverflow and some random articles on the internet.
 📝 I have a strong interest in Backend Development
-🔭 Working on personal Single Page Application project 🌱 Learning about Java Spring Boot Security and JWT.
+🔭 Working on personal Single Page Application project 🌱 Learning about AWS and Spring Security.
 🌟 Main languages: JavaScript, TypeScript, Java
 🚩 Interested in Full Stack Web development
 💬 A person who loves technology and uses as many digital devices as possible.